aoloe/scribus-manual-workflow/README.md

-# scribus-manual-workflow
+# Workflows with Scribus

-Workflows with Scribus
+CC-BY-SA